amattag/motionPred/README.md

 and a Hidden Markov Model for filtering and predicting the state of the tracked pedestrian.

 ### Requirements
-- Python 2.7 or higher.
+- python 2.7 or higher.
-- NumPy 1.11 or higher.
+- numpy 1.11 or higher.
-- SciPy 0.17 or higher.
+- scipy 0.17 or higher.
+- matplotlib 1.5.1 or higher.